Illustration by Edpuzzle Staff

 With older students, you can start to look more at the complexities behind the structures of racism in the United States.
 This video goes into the history of redlining in a funny yet thought-provoking way:

-We also love this video for getting a student’s perspective on race:
+We also love this video for getting young adult’s experiences with race and culture:

 You can edit these videos by adding reflection questions or comments throughout and then use Edpuzzle’s Live Mode feature to watch it together as a class.